Nurses Revision

 4. Appendices:

-• Appendix II: Data collection tool(s) or instrument(s)
+• Appendix I: Data collection tools

 Each Chapter of the Trainee’s research shall consist of the following: